activefrequency/django-celery-heartbeat/README.md

         ...
     }

 You can use whatever method you'd like for sending out the notification, but `mail_admins` is one of the simplest.

 **Step 4.**: Configure the timestamp update task.

 You can do this using either your system's cron daemon, or using Celery's built-in scheduler (Celery beat).
 To do it using cron:

      * * * * * APP_USER_NAME  /path/to/manage.py trigger_celery_heartbeat

 If you would prefer to set it up using Celery beat, add this to your settings.py:

     CELERYBEAT_SCHEDULE = {
         ...
         'heartbeat': {
-            'task': 'endorfyn.heartbeat',
+            'task': 'celery_heartbeat.start_update_heartbeat',
             'schedule': crontab(minute='*'),
         },
         ...